Blesbok Hunting in South Africa

 • $650 White Blesbok Trophy Cost

 All-Inclusive $4500 Starter Plains Game Package for seven trophies and eight days hunting.
-(Inclusive of a Blesbok Trophy)

-Included in the Blesbok trophy hunt package is a licensed hunting guide.
+Included in the Blesbok hunt package is a licensed hunting guide.
 As well as a hunting license and all permits.
 Bow hunting blesbok can be extremely difficult.

 Africa hunting.
 Blesbok hunting with Nick Bowker.

-Blesbok hunting in South Africa
+Hunting Blesbok in South Africa

 Blesbok trophy shoulder mount hunted in Africa.

-Interesting facts About Blesbok for Hunting
+Blesbok Hunting

-Difference between a male and female
+Difference Between a Male and Female

 Male Blesbok has thicker and heavier horns than female.